-Note 1) Management & General and Communications & Customer Service Expenses (Admin)
+Note 1) Management & General and Communications & Customer Service Expenses (Admin) have been allocated based on total expenses.

 Note 2) Admin costs are allocated for mgmt reporting only.
 GAAP for Not for Profits does not allow allocation of admin costs to program expenses.